Feeling sick in the evening often results from digestion issues, stress buildup, blood sugar dips, or dehydration throughout the day.

 Medical Conditions That May Cause Evening Sickness Symptoms

-- Gastroesophageal reflux disease (GERD): Frequent acid reflux causing chronic heartburn and nausea.
+- Gastroesophageal reflux disease (GERD): Frequent acid reflux causing chronic heartburn, regurgitation, and nausea-like discomfort.

-- Anemia: Low iron reduces oxygen transport leading to fatigue and queasiness.
+- Anemia: Low iron or low red blood cell levels can reduce oxygen delivery, leading to fatigue, dizziness, and weakness.

-- Mental health disorders: Anxiety/depression can present with physical sickness sensations.
+- Mental health disorders: Anxiety and depression can present with physical sickness sensations, including stomach upset.

-- Pregnancy: Hormonal changes frequently trigger nausea stronger in evenings.
+- Pregnancy: Hormonal changes can trigger nausea at different times of day, including evenings.

-If feeling sick is regular every evening despite adjustments in diet/hydration/stress management—or accompanied by other worrying symptoms such as weight loss or severe pain—consulting a healthcare provider is essential for diagnosis and treatment.
+If feeling sick is regular every evening despite adjustments in diet, hydration, and stress management—or accompanied by other worrying symptoms such as weight loss, severe pain, fainting, persistent vomiting, chest pain, black stools, or blood in vomit—consulting a healthcare provider is essential for diagnosis and treatment.

 Lifestyle Changes That Can Reduce Evening Sickness Episodes